KalRaina/englishToMorseCodeApp/README.md

 5) Run the app and use it

 Note that this app doesn't function on Mac and only on Windows (doesn't work on phones either).

+There is also a web app version if you do not want to download it: https://kalhanraina.pythonanywhere.com/.
+It is hosted on PythonAnywhere.